Generic Name: methylphenidate (transdermal) (meth il FEN ih date)

 Methylphenidate may be habit-forming.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 Selling or giving away this medicine is against the law.

-Open the sealed pouch and remove the protective liner.
-Apply to a clean and dry area on your hip.
-Press the Daytrana patch onto the skin with the palm of your hand for about 30 seconds.
-When properly applied, the patch should stay on while swimming or bathing.
+Apply the Daytrana patch to a clean and dry area on your hip.
+Press firmly onto the skin with the palm of your hand for about 30 seconds.
+The patch should stay on while swimming or bathing.
+The effects of this medicine may not be noticeable until 2 hours after applying the skin patch.

 Wash your hands after applying a Daytrana skin patch.

-The effects of this medicine may not be noticeable until 2 hours after applying the skin patch.

 Remove the patch 9 hours after it was applied.
 Peel off slowly and fold the Daytrana patch in half so it sticks together.
+Flush the folded patch down the toilet or place it into a waste can with a lid.
 Use baby oil or lotion to remove any adhesive residue that stays on your skin.

 If you discontinue using Daytrana, ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, fold the used patch together and flush any unused patches at that time down the toilet.
 Disposal of medicines by flushing is recommended to reduce the danger of accidental overdose causing death.
 This advice applies to a very small number of medicines only.
 The FDA, working with the manufacturer, has determined this method to be the most appropriate route of disposal and presents the least risk to human safety.